apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ```

 #### LoadBalancer Service
-- Mostly used in cloud environments
+- Mostly used in cloud environments.
+- Is a layer above NodePort
+- After you create a loadBalancer Service, You are going to have an External-IP (Public) So you can LoadBalance using domain to differnet services.